alanwunsche/agentware-book/README.md

 # Overview

-Ana Patel, an ambitious and visionary software engineer at MarketSphere, embarks on a transformative journey from product manager to CEO, navigating ethical dilemmas and groundbreaking innovations in a competitive world increasingly dominated by AI, while confronting the societal challenges of ensuring AI safety and ethical practices in a rapidly evolving digital commerce landscape.
+Ana Patel, an ambitious and visionary software engineer at MarketSphere, embarks on a transformative journey from Product Manager to CEO, navigating ethical dilemmas and groundbreaking innovations in a competitive world increasingly dominated by AI, while confronting the societal challenges of ensuring AI safety and ethical practices in a rapidly evolving digital commerce landscape.

 ## Chapter Previews